brycewray/eleventy-site/src/posts/2020/10/forward-paas.md

 ---
 layout: singlepost
 title: "Forward PaaS"
-description: "Testing the waters on Cloudflare Workers and KV storage — an up-and-coming platform-as-a-service (PaaS) offering."
+description: "Testing the waters on Cloudflare Workers and KV storage — an up‑and‑coming platform‑as‑a‑service (PaaS) offering."
 author: Bryce Wray
 date: 2020-10-11T13:20:00-05:00
 lastmod: 2022-07-22T21:24:00-05:00